 Where Do You ride?

-Where you ride affects the steps and how often you should flush your engine.
+Where you ride your jet ski affects the steps and how often you should do an engine and exhaust flush.

 Saltwater

-If you ride in saltwater or any dirty water, I suggest you flush after every ride or at the end of the riding day!!!
+If you ride your jet ski in saltwater or any dirty water, I suggest you flush after every ride or at the end of the riding day!!!
 It’s the standard for most boats that go in saltwater.

 Once you’re done riding for the day, you need to hook up to a clean freshwater supply and flush it.
 (Clean water, as in tap water)